PaddlePaddle/PaddleFleetX/README.md

 ## Quick Start

+**Note: all the examples here should be replicated from develop branch of Paddle**

 We show quick-start examples for user to use **Collective** training with **Fleet API**.
 Multiple GPU training is frequently used in modern AI models that require high performance computing ability of deep learning framework.
 Sample codes can be found in examples/quick-start folder.

 Suppose we define a simple neural nets in examples/quick-start/nets.py